 Question: "How should a Christian view Obsessive Compulsive Disorder (OCD)?"

-Answer: Obsessive Compulsive Disorder (OCD) is an anxiety disorder characterized by obsessive thoughts that lead to compulsive behaviors.
+Answer: Obsessive Compulsive Disorder (OCD) was formerly classified as an anxiety disorder but is now categorized separately by the American Psychological Association.
+OCD is characterized by obsessive thoughts that lead to compulsive behaviors.
 The thoughts are invasive and feel uncontrollable.
 Furthermore, the thoughts are anxiety-provoking, compelling the person to carry out certain behaviors to temporarily relieve the anxiety.
 Both the thoughts and compulsive routines interfere with daily life to varying degrees.
 Researchers have not found a cause for OCD, but they have identified parts of the brain that seem to be involved.

 In popular culture, we sometimes use ďOCDĒ to describe people with an A-type personality or who may have excessive worry.
 But it is important to distinguish true Obsessive Compulsive Disorder from a heightened affinity for organization or cleanliness and from chronic worry.
 OCD is a real mental illness and is most often helped through specific forms of therapy and medication.
 That being said, it is important for those suffering from OCD to look at what the Bible says about anxiety and the trustworthiness of God.